nikiatanasow/flutter-course/README.md

 - Modify the application - preserve the idea of a Counter app and simply use a different layout.
 It is all up to you - you can also use different widgets (not only Text).
 - Write 2-3 Widget tests for your Counter app.
 If you are intereseted you can try to write some integration tests (driver) as well.
 #### Theme 3
+Try to recrate the ToDo application from the session.
 #### Theme 4